RWGŁ-3

 The RWGŁ-3 (Ręczna Wyrzutnia Granatów Łzawiących 3) is a non-lethal police rifle grenade launcher used to dispense tear gas, developed in the 1970s by a group of engineers from the Polish state-owned research institute OBR Radom with the purpose to quell protests against the communist government.
-In order to cut production costs it was designed around AKM assault rifle components.
-After several years' worth operational use of expensive RWGŁ-1 and failed RWGŁ-2 development project, in 1978 it became a standard-issue grenade launcher of Milicja Obywatelska and stays in use by current Policja.
+In order to cut production costs, it was designed around AKM assault rifle components.
+After several years' worth operational use of expensive RWGŁ-1 and failed RWGŁ-2 development project, in 1978 it became a standard-issue grenade launcher of Milicja Obywatelska and is still in use by the current Policja.

-Its regular ammunition is Polish UGŁ-200 canister with affecting mucous membranes CN gas, however use of East Germany RWK grenade was possible too.
+Its regular ammunition is Polish UGŁ-200 canister with affecting mucous membranes CN gas, however usage of the East German RWK grenade was possible too.

-In 1984 its capabilities were enhanced by SZO-84 adapter, effectively converting it into a netgun.
+In 1984, its capabilities were enhanced by the SZO-84 adapter, effectively converting it into a netgun.

-Basing on RWGŁ-3 a heavier automatic grenade launcher called "AWGŁ-3" was developed to be mounted on UAZ-469 and STAR trucks.
+Based on the RWGŁ-3, a heavier automatic grenade launcher called "AWGŁ-3" was developed to be mounted on UAZ-469 and STAR trucks.